francoisgeorgy/mercury7-web-editor/README.md

 5. Connect the MIDI I/O interface to your computer.
 6. Open https://sysex.io/mercury7/editor
 7. Allow the browser to access your MIDI devices.
-8. In the top-right of the application, select the MIDI input and output devices corresponding to the the MIDI I/O and the MIDI port corresponding to your Mercury7 MIDI port setting.
+8. In the top-right of the application, select the MIDI input and output devices corresponding to the MIDI I/O and the MIDI port corresponding to your Mercury7 MIDI port setting.
 9. Move a knob on your Mercury7, the corresponding on-screen control must move accordingly.
 This tests the MIDI IN communication.
 10. Play some sound through the Mercury7 and move a knob on the Editor.
 The sound should change as if you have moved the same control on the Mercury7.
 This tests the MIDI OUT communication.
 11. Enjoy your Mercury7!